tedstreete/opi-api/security/README.md

 ## OPI Security API Spec

-The [spec](spec.md) is the best place for up to date information on the OPI Security API.
+The [Security Spec](security-spec.md) is the best place for up to date information on the OPI Security API.